elaraproject/elaraproject.github.io/content/_index.md

 ## Our vision

-On Earth, we are depleting the Earth's natural resources every moment to power our civilization, resources that will be exhausted one day.
-Space power swarms have the potential to transform the world by providing a source of near-unlimited energy to **power the world for thousands, if not tens of thousands of years**.
+On Earth, we are depleting the Earth's natural resources every moment to power our civilization, resources that will be exhausted one day. **Space-based power constellations** that harvest solar energy and bring it back to Earth have the potential to transform the world by providing a source of near-unlimited energy to **power the world for thousands, if not tens of thousands of years**.

-Space energy technology also has many secondary uses.
+Space power constellation technology also has many secondary uses.
 These include precision interferometry for probing gravitational waves, improved laser surgery and directed cancer tumor treatment, and **most importantly**, providing power and internet in remote and underdeveloped regions for emergency, humanitarian, and rescue operations.

-Unfortunately, research in this field is nowhere (yet) near enough to build a functioning space swarm, but we are passionate about this technology and want to be part of making it possible!
+Unfortunately, despite many years of research in this field, we are not (yet) near building a functioning space power constellation, but we are passionate about this technology and want to be part of making it possible!

 {% expandable(desc="See here for technical descriptions of current research") %}